-All undergraduate students will be assigned a Personal Tutor and should meet regularly with them to discuss their academic progress.
+All students should meet regularly with their Personal Tutor to discuss their academic progress.
 Throughout the year, the Personal Tutors are available to discuss any queries about academic, social or general matters.
 If a student is experiencing any problems, their Personal Tutor is the first person they should go to.